raitonoberu/Last2VK/README.md

 ### USE_PROXIES
 **"true" or "false"**

 Whether to use Russian proxies.
-The search will not work properly if the machine has a non-Russian IP address (including Heroku), proxies can help.
+The search will not work properly if the machine has a non-Russian IP address (including Heroku), proxies can help **(but they really don't)**.
 Default: "true".

 ## Dependencies
 - [requests](https://github.com/psf/requests)